sam-braun/dl-workflow-deployment/README.md

-# Homework 3 - Samuel Braun slb2250
+# Deep Learning Workflow Deployment

 ## Table of Contents

-For proof of each step, please look at [Proof_Images.pdf](development/Proof_Images.pdf) in this repo.
 Unless otherwise specified, run all commands in the command line of the GCP Console terminal.
 Upload this code into the GCP Console code editor.

 - [Part 1: Preparation](#part-1-preparation)
 - [Part 2: Training Deployment](#part-2-training-deployment)